geopeper/LightLogger/README.md

 LightLogger is an iOS application built with Swift for collecting geographic data that combines precise GPS coordinates with user-entered brightness values.
 It is designed for field data collection and supports exporting records for later analysis.

-(You can also use it to collect other geographical data like temperature.)

 This project was developed to support the **NTU LightMap** initiative, which visualizes light data in relation to ecological protection zones and crime-prone areas using WebGIS.
 LightLogger provides a simple way to collect consistent and accurate data in the field.

 ## Screenshots